 Players will enter the game in the following rotation schedule:

 A Coach must substitute all starting (5) players after the first 4.5 minutes of the 1st and 3rd periods.
-Note: the clock must stop during this required substitution for 10U and younger.
-Open substitution is allowed in the 2nd and 4th periods (with the exception of bullet-point 3 below).
+Note: the clock must stop during this required substitution for 10U and younger within a 30 second timeframe.
+Open substitution is allowed in the 2nd and 4th periods (with the exception of bullet-point 3 below)..
 The ball will be given to the team in possession of the ball when the official stopped play.
 (12U and up do not require mandatory substitutions in the 1st and 3rd periods.
 They will have open substitutions.
 All players will still be required to play a minimum of 4 minutes in each half.
 Failure to do so will result in game forfeit.)

 Laws/ Exceptions:

-If a team has less than 7 players present, the opposing coach may choose the players remaining in the game during the mandatory substitution periods.
+If a team has or less than 7 players present, the opposing coach may choose the players remaining in the game during the mandatory substitution periods.
 The opposing coach has to inform the Official Scorekeeper and Game Officials of the players to remain in the game.
-The opposing coach will have seconds to provide the players’ number to the Official Scorekeeper.
+The opposing coach will have 15 seconds to provide the players’ number to the Official Scorekeeper.
 If the opposing coach does not designate the players, the players will play as selected by their coach.
-(This only applies to 10 and under divisions.)
+(This only applies to 10 and under divisions.
+This does not apply for the)

 If a team has 8 or more players, an individual player cannot play the whole game.
 Each player must sit out 4.5 minutes.